Ewen-GitHub/digital-writing-folio/exercises.md

 ### Electronic Literature Collection

-I found the works First Screening by bpNichol, Everybody Dies by Jim Munroe and Up Against the Screen Motherfuckers by Justin Katko the most interesting and will focus on one of these works for my first assignment.
+I found works like bpNichol's [First Screening](https://collection.eliterature.org/3/work.html?work=first-screening), Jim Munroe's [Everybody Dies](https://collection.eliterature.org/2/works/munroe_everybodydies.html) and [Up Against the Screen Motherfuckers](https://collection.eliterature.org/2/works/katko_up_against_the_screen.html) by Justin Katko the most interesting and will focus on one of these works for my first assignment.